the-turing-way/the-turing-way/book/website/collaboration/stakeholder-engagement.md

 Although many research tools are created for a very narrow purpose, we encourage researchers to consider the user experience (UX) throughout the process and to incorporate UX design principles to make the tool more accesible and usable for all potential users.
 Activities such as user journey mapping and user testing can greatly enhance your understanding of who is using the research tool and how they employ the tool in a real-world scenario.
-By considering potential users of the tool from the early stages of a project, you can include features that will make the tool more accessible to potential stakeholders and therefore more likely to be used and applied in practice.
+By considering potential users of the tool from the early stages of a project, you can include features that will make the tool easier to use and more relevant to potential stakeholders, and therefore more likely to be used and applied in practice.

 Existing resources can also benefit greatly from making improvements to the UX by establishing heuristics to define criteria for usability and to identify areas in need of improvement.
 By utilising exercises and heuristics designed specifically to consider and evaluate the user experience, researchers will examine the assumptions built into the tool and gain a deeper understanding of how it can serve different users types.
-These insights can help a team to develop a roadmap for the tool to plan out future developments with varied stakeholders in mind, leading to more meaningful stakeholder engagements based around a deeper understanding of how those stakeholders are interacting with and repurposing your research output.
+These insights can help a team to develop a roadmap for the tool to plan out future developments with varied stakeholders in mind, leading to more meaningful stakeholder engagements based around a deeper understanding of how those stakeholders are interacting with and repurposing a research output.

 ### Example resources
 - SuperBloom (formerly called Simply Secure) [Knowledge Base](https://simplysecure.org/knowledge-base/)